Content restriction is one of the most efficient ways to encourage visitors to take action.

 Make sure to save the changes and visit the page from an incognito window to verify it’s working as expected.

-In this article, you learned how to restrict content with Elementor in two different ways.
+In this article, you learned how to restrict content with Elementor in two ways.

-Leave us a comment and let us know which methods you used to achieve this task.
+Leave us a comment and let us know your methods to achieve this task.